DaveBackus/Data_Bootcamp/README.md

 ###SQL Bootcamp

-In late March, we plan to offer a short course on SQL databases using Python.
+Plans for a short course on SQL databases using Python, starts March 2015.
 More coming.

-Before the first class:  We'll be using the Anaconda distribution of Python 3.4.
+**Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 We'll post instructions shortly.

-Materials for the first class:
+**Materials for the first class.**

 ###Data Bootcamp